godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/gwtxLife.md

 The sole purpose of MetaContract now is to create contract account given a particular backend.

-Here is the JSON representation for a layer 2 transaction, which invokes MetaContract to create a polyjuice root contract account:
+Here is the JSON representation for a layer 2 transaction, which invokes MetaContract to create a Polyjuice root contract account:

 ```
 {